ChristianFredrikJohnsen/ChristianFredrikJohnsen/README.md

 I hate bloat.

+By the way, open source is cool.
+The mentality which exists there should be applied elsewhere as well 😄
+    - Either you follow the guidelines or GTFO.

+Be real guys (and girls) 👍👍 😜

 <!--
 **ChristianFredrik69/ChristianFredrik69** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.